Academic Support Office of the Provost

 Study Partners Peer Tutor

-Peer Tutors in the Study Partners program offer one-on-one peer tutoring to undergraduate students at Auburn University at no additional cost to the student.
+Peer Tutor Position Description Peer Tutors in the Study Partners program offer one-on-one peer tutoring to undergraduate students at Auburn University at no additional cost to the student.
 Each tutor’s goal is to promote academic excellence through peer-to-peer assistance by helping students consider both the course content and study skills necessary to succeed in their courses.
 Tutors help their peers grow as confident, self-directed learners.

-Tutors begin working 5-9 hours/week during fall and spring semesters.
+Once hired as a member of the Academic Support student employment team, Peer Tutors are trained on tutoring philosophy and practice, teaching and pedagogy methods, campus services and referral protocol, and intercultural understanding, awareness and inclusivity.
+All Study Partners Peer Tutors earn $12 an hour.
+Tutors begin working 5-9 hours/week during fall and/or spring semesters.
 Once a tutor has a proven record of high student visit rates, they may be invited to add additional tutoring hours to their work schedule.
-Opportunities for summer tutoring are reviewed each year based on program and student needs.
+Opportunities for summer tutoring are offered based on need to returning Peer Tutors (i.e., newly hired Peer Tutors cannot start their employment in the summer semester).

 Supplemental Instruction (SI) Leader

-SI Leaders support learning by facilitating free, weekly, active learning in group sessions.
+SI Leader Position Description SI Leaders support learning by facilitating free, weekly, active learning in group sessions.
 SI Leaders are students who excelled in historically difficult courses and wish to work to help their peers be more motivated, confident, and successful in those same courses.
 SI Leaders model effective student habits and facilitate active learning in informal settings.
 Along the way, SI Leaders get paid for planning and professional development, gain more complex content knowledge, and develop stronger communication skills and networks.
+All SI employees earn $13 an hour.
+SI Leaders work 9 hours a week.
+Committed and effective SI Leaders may eventually work up to 20 hours a week with increased responsibilities regarding peer mentorship and program support.
+Additionally, all SI Leaders get “priority registration” status at the University.

 Application Process for Peer Tutor and SI Leader Positions